-Summary Description of Voting Matters Board Voting Recommendation Election of ten director nominees for a one-year term ✓ FOR each director nominee 2.
+Summary Description of Voting Matters Board Voting Recommendation 1.
+Election of eleven director nominees for a one-year term ✓ FOR each director nominee 2.
 Advisory resolution to approve our executive compensation ✓ FOR 3.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accountant for 2016 ✓ FOR
+Advisory vote on the frequency of future advisory votes on executive compensation ✓ FOR one year 4.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2017 ✓ FOR